jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 Because for some reason, our Health department reckons the best way to provide statistical data is in a PDF file generated from Microsoft PowerPoint.

-This data should be available in machine readable formats for transparency and to enable ease of access.
+This data should be available in machine-readable formats for transparency and to enable ease of access.
 ### Oh no, it's broken

 Yeah, that's probably going to happen.
 Every time the Health department decides to add some new disclaimers or tweak the layout/wording a little, this thing will break.